What are Confinement Centres and How to Choose One

 3. Don’t wait for a reason to show affection

 When you’re busy raising a child, things like unnecessary texting becomes a thing of the past.
-Most of your texts to your spouse now consists of grocery lists and updates about the little one.
+Most of your texts to your spouse now consists of grocery lists and updates about the child.
 So, every so often, take a minute just to say “hi”, write little love notes for them to find or experiment with doing something loving for your partner once a week.
 These little acts don’t take much time or effort, but the outcome will be a stronger relationship.

 4. Give your partner the day off.